-Back in 2010, when I retired my HP9180, I wrote a blog piece asking the semi-rhetorical question Do do you really need a printer — and here it is 2012, and I have a definitive answer for that question.
+Back in 2010, when I retired my HP9180, I asked myself and others whether or not a printer was really necessary any more — and here it is 2012, and I have a definitive answer for that question.

 For me, at least, the answer is a definite yes.
 I’d been considering buying one for a while, when Mark’s new Epson 3880 convinced me it was time to get serious about this.
 The 3880 was beyond what I wanted to spend, but I’d been arguing with myself about it’s slightly littler brother, the Epson 2880.
 Much to my surprise, Adorama had a few as manufacturer refurbished for about $90 off the new price, and that was enough to convince me to grab one (that deal is no longer available, however).

 Personally, I wouldn’t buy a used printer (your mileage may vary), given the usage and wear printers go through, and if this was a revenue generating printer I wouldn’t buy refurb, either, but as a low-volume, primarily hobby device, I’m comfortable with this choice.
 It comes with a warranty, so if I run into issues, I have options.